PENTA-DMT/Service_Workbench_Templates/RStudio/machine-images/config/infra/README.md

  * Change the configuration file for AMI creation.
 Navigate to the the folder RStudio/machine-images/config/infra. <br />
-Fill the following parameters in the file configuration.json by using the parameters specific to Service Workbench deployment region.
+Fill the following parameters in the file `configuration_template.json` and rename it to `configuration_$stage.json` by using the parameters specific to Service Workbench deployment region.
 	- AWS Access key
 	- AWS Secret key
 	- Region